Medical marijuana push kicks off in Kansas senate

 Some of the proponents who testified also spoke of the health benefits of medical marijuana.
 Dr. James McEntire, a Cannabis Physician in Missouri, said it can help people dealing with chronic pain or PTSD.

-“Right now in the United States, military veterans are over 15 percent increased suicide rates compared to other adults, so we need to make sure veterans have access to quality medication,” McEntire said.
+“Right now in the United States, military veterans are over 15% increased suicide rates compared to other adults, so we need to make sure veterans have access to quality medication,” McEntire said.

 McEntire was joined by his “patient and friend” Jonathan Lewis, a military veteran and amputee.
 Lewis spoke about his experience using cannabis to help wean off of pain medications.